Cyber Resilience Act (CRA): Complete Compliance Guide for 2026

 |---|---|

 | NIS2 | CRA addresses product security; NIS2 addresses organisational security.
-Complementary. |
+Products compliant with CRA help NIS2-regulated operators meet their supply chain security obligations. |

-| GDPR | CRA's data protection requirements complement GDPR for product-level data handling. |
+| GDPR | CRA's data protection requirements (data minimisation, encryption, access control) complement GDPR for product-level data handling. |

-| AI Act | High-risk AI systems that are products with digital elements must comply with both. |
+| AI Act | High-risk AI systems that are products with digital elements must comply with both CRA and the AI Act. |

 | MDR/IVDR | Medical devices are exempt from CRA (covered by their own regulations). |

-| Radio Equipment Directive | CRA will eventually replace RED's cybersecurity delegated acts. |
+| Radio Equipment Directive (RED) | CRA will eventually replace RED's cybersecurity delegated acts for in-scope products. |

 How Orbiq Supports CRA Compliance

-- Supply chain documentation: Track components and dependencies across your product portfolio
+- Supply chain documentation: Track components and dependencies across your product portfolio — the foundation of SBOM management

-- Compliance evidence: Centralise security testing results, vulnerability assessments, and conformity documentation
+- Compliance evidence: Centralise security testing results, vulnerability assessments, and conformity documentation in one place

 - Vendor management: Monitor the security status of components and third-party dependencies